iaBIH/arx_examples/readme.md

-# ARX Developer Tutorials
+# ARX API Tutorials

 This is a spearated repository for [ARX](https://github.com/arx-deidentifier/arx) examples.
 ARX is an open source data anonymization software.
 These examples can be used as a  developer tutorial to help get into the ARX code and the data anonymization topic.

-**Getting started:**
+## Getting started:

+### To compile the examples that come with [ARX](https://github.com/arx-deidentifier/arx)

  1. Clone or download this repository
  2. Open eclipse, create a new java project, then point to the downloaded folder
    - note you need to uncheck default location
  3. In eclipse, open src>arxExample>Example01.java and run as a java application
    - you may need to right click on the project then click run as a java application
    - in case classn Example01 not found error, you may need to add arx jar file:
      - right click on arxExamples project> Build path>Configure build path> Libraries